-- Use-it-or-lose-it-rule:

-- Reimbursement cannot constitute deferred compensation.
+- Use-it-or-lose-it-rule: - Reimbursement cannot constitute deferred compensation.
 In other words, unused contributions remaining at the end of the year must be forfeited.
-Exceptions to forfeiture:

-- 2.5 month grace period

-- Carryovers up to \$500
+Exceptions to forfeiture: - 2.5 month grace period - For plan years beginning before January 1, 2020: Carryovers up to \$500 - For plan years beginning on or after January 1, 2020: Carryovers up to \$550